-- Query Monitor - monitors any queries that your pages generates, load times and resources;
+- Query Monitor - monitors any queries that your pages generate, load times and resources;

 - Rewrite Rules Inspector - for inspecting your rewrite rules

-- What The File - adds an option to your toolbar showing you what files and template parts are used to display the page you’re currently viewing
+- What The File - adds an option to your toolbar showing you which files and template parts are used to display the page you’re currently viewing

-- Crontrol - allows you to create new cron jobs and edit, delete and immediately run any cron events
+- Crontrol - allows you to create new cron jobs, as well as edit, delete and immediately run any cron events.

 In addition, we offer free development sites, in order to simplify the process of developing new features for our customers.
 Your development site can be set up in two ways:

-- the production and development site are on separate repositories
+- the production and development site are located on separate repositories

-- the production and development site are on the same repository, but on different branches
+- the production and development site are located on the same repository, but on different branches.

 You can ask our Support team to set your development site the way you prefer it.

 Depending on your chosen development site setup, there are two recommended development life cycles.
-Both underline that you should first make changes on a local environment, or on your development instance, and only after proper testing, push them to the live site.
+Both underline that you should firstly make changes on a local environment, or on your development instance, but only after proper testing, and then push them to the live site.

 In this way, you ensure that if something happens, it will happen to the dev site and not the live one.

-Case 1: The production and development sites are on separate repositories
+Case 1: The production and the development sites are on separate repositories